LedgerHQ/ledger-device-rust-sdk/cargo-ledger/README.md

 Loading on device can optionally be performed by appending `--load` or `-l` to the command.

-By default, this program will attempt to build the current program with in `release` mode (full command: `cargo build --release --target=nanos --message-format=json`)
+By default, this program will attempt to build the current program with in `release` mode (full command: `cargo build --release --target=nanosplus --message-format=json`)

 Arguments can be passed to modify this behaviour after inserting a `--` like so:

 ```
-cargo ledger build nanos --load -- --features one -Z unstable-options --out-dir ./output/
+cargo ledger build nanosplus --load -- --features one -Z unstable-options --out-dir ./output/
 ```